LMU-Seminar-LLMs/AutoTestGen/README.md

 Authentication via the menu bar is required to use the OpenAI API.
 It opens the following window:
 [![Authentication Window](./assets/auth.png)](https://beta.openai.com/docs/developer-quickstart/your-api-keys)

-User has an option to authenticate manually using the entries or using *.env* file containing the API key.
-For more information about .env authentication see the question mark in the right lower corner of the window.
+You have an option to authenticate manually using the entries or using *.env* file containing the API key.
+For more information about .env authentication, see the question mark in the right lower corner of the window.

 ### File Tree
 File Tree displays all the files having the selected language extension in the project directory.
 It additionally ignores all the files listed in the .gitignore file if it exists.
-User can select the file for testing by *double-clicking* on it.
+You can select the file for testing by *double-clicking* on it.
 ![File Tree](./assets/filetree.png)

 ***Additional features:***